geoarrow/geoarrow/format.md

-All geometry types should have fields and child names as suggested for each, however implementations must be able to ingest arrays with other names when the interpretation is unambiguous (e.g., for xy and xyzm coordinate interpretations).
+All geometry types should have fields and child names as suggested for each, however implementations must be able to ingest arrays with other names when the interpretation is unambiguous (e.g., for xy and xyzm interleaved coordinate interpretations).

 ## Concrete examples of the memory layout

 **Point**

-Arrow type: `FixedSizeList<double>[2]`
+Arrow type: `FixedSizeList<double>[2]` or `Struct<x: double, y: double>`

-For an array of Point geometries, only a single array is used of interleaved coordinates.
-Since this is a fixed size list (each Point consists of 2 coordinate values), a single array of length 2*N is sufficiently informative.
+For an array of Point geometries, only a single coordinate array is used.
+If using a fixed size list coordinate representation, each Point will consist of 2 coordinate values and a single array of length 2*N is sufficiently informative.
+If using a struct coordinate representation, there will be one child array per dimension.

 Example of array with 3 points: